-Salary Sacrifice and OTHER ALSTOM BENEFITS
+Salary Sacrifice and other Alstom benefits

 Taking part in Salary Sacrifice for pension contributions results in a reduction in your pay.
-However it will not affect the amount of pension benefits you are building up in the Scheme or any other payments or benefits that the Company provides based on your salary.
+However it will not affect the amount of pension benefits you are building up in the Plan or any other payments or benefits that the Company provides based on your salary.

 A Pre-Sacrificed Annual Salary (which is what your basic salary would have been if you had not taken part in any salary sacrifice arrangement) is recorded and used to calculate salary related payments and benefits that the Company provides.
+This means that pay increases and additional payments such as overtime and bonuses are calculated using the Pre-Sacrificed Annual Salary and not affected by participation in the salary sacrifice arrangement.

-Your Pensionable Earnings under the Scheme will be calculated based on what your basic salary and pensionable fixed allowances would have been if you had not been taking part in any salary sacrifice arrangement.
+Your Pensionable Earnings under the Plan will be calculated based on what your basic salary and pensionable fixed allowances would have been if you had not been taking part in any salary sacrifice arrangement.